mdda/deep-learning-workshop/ideas.md

   Beginner :
+    Start out with something that *works*
       Use other people's models
       Try and understand whether they are well written or not

     Network sizing
       baseline